Xperia XZ2 Premium: Display and Performance

 The Xperia XZ2 Premium has a 4K HDR display, making it the second smartphone to feature such a display.
 It is HDR10 compliant, but has no Dolby Vision support.
 The 5.8 in IPS LCD screen has a pixel density of 765 ppi when rendered in 4K resolution and features Sony's TRILUMINOS display and X-Reality for mobile technology.

-It is powered by the Qualcomm Snapdragon 845, built on 10 nm process technology with 8 custom Kryo 385 processors (4x 2.7 GHz and 4x 1.7 GHz), 6 GB of LPDDR4X RAM and uses the Adreno 630 for graphics rendering.
-The device also has an internal storage of 64 GB and comes in single-SIM and dual-SIM versions, with both featuring LTE Cat.
-16 with 3x carrier aggregation, a 4x4 MIMO antenna design and a total of 8 antennas.
-It also has microSD card expansion of up to 512 GB (uses SIM 2 slot).
+The phone integrates the Snapdragon 845 SoC.
+Its CPU consists of 4 Cortex-A75 and 4 -A55 cores in a big.LITTLE configuration.
+The device also has an internal storage of 64 GB and comes in single-SIM and dual-SIM versions, a 4x4 MIMO antenna design and a total of 8 antennas.
+A single optional microSD card of at most 512 GB in capacity may be mounted, in the place of the SIM 2 slot).

 Camera

-The Xperia XZ2 Premium has the Triple Image Sensing technology that started with the Xperia XZ as standard.
+The XZ2 Premium has a dedicated RGBC-IR sensor for white-balance detection, and a laser autofocus sensor. that started with the Xperia XZ as standard.
 It is composed of the image sensing (CMOS sensor with PDAF), distance sensing (Laser AF sensor) and color sensing (RGBC-IR sensor) systems, featuring a hybrid autofocus that utilizes Phase Detection (PDAF) to lock focus on a subject within 0.03 seconds, and also includes phase and contrast detection along with predictive motion tracking.
 It also has a laser autofocus sensor for fast tracking and locking focus on a subject, as well as an RGBC-IR (RedGreenBlueClear-InfraRed) color sensor that assists the white balance function of the camera by providing additional data about the light conditions of the surrounding environment.
 It also has SteadyShot with Intelligent Auto in addition to the five-axis sensor-shift image stabilization first seen in the Xperia XZ.
 The Motion Eye Dual Camera in the Xperia XZ2 Premium also has Predictive Capture.

 When it detects fast-paced movement, the camera automatically captures a maximum of four photos before the shutter button is pressed, and lets the user select the best one afterward.
 This is done without any user intervention and is possible due to the same built-in RAM chip on the image sensor used in capturing the 960 fps super slow-motion videos.